-- To secure sufficient childcare for working parents of children aged 0-14 (section 6) - To secure early years provision free of charge in accordance with regulations (section 7 - as substituted by section 1 of the Education Act 2011): - Equivalent of 570 hours per year for children from the beginning of the term following their 3rd birthday until statutory school age. - From September 2014, the equivalent of 570 hours per year for every child eligible in Milton Keynes.
+- To secure sufficient childcare for working parents of children aged 0-14 (section 6) - To secure early years provision free of charge in accordance with regulations (section 7 - as substituted by section 1 of the Education Act 2011): - Equivalent of 570 hours per year for children from the beginning of the term following their 3rd birthday until statutory school age (typically taken as 30 hours a week over 38 weeks in the year).
+This is known as the 30 hour entitlement. - The equivalent of 570 hours per year for every child eligible in Milton Keynes.
 Children are eligible if: - They meet the criteria for Free School Meals - The family receives Working Tax Credits with an annual income of no more than £16,190 per year - They have a current statement of Special Educational Need or Education, Health and Care plan - They are entitled to Disability Living Allowance - They are looked after by a local authority - They are no longer looked after by the local authority as a result of adoption order, a special guardianship order or residence order, or child arrangement order which specifies where the child lives. - The family are living in England with no recourse to public funds - 3.
 To work together to improve outcomes for children. - LAs and relevant partners must work together to improve outcomes for all children up to the age of five, reducing inequalities by ensuring integration, access and take up of early childhood services (sections 1-4).